 Zenkov Cathedral in Almaty © Andyrejoices

 Kazakhstan is the ninth largest country in the world and the largest landlocked country in the world, with a landmass that nearly eclipses Western Europe.
-Although little visited by outsiders, its rich cultural history speaks to its diverse demographics and, bordered by Russia, China, Kyrgyzstan, Uzbekistan and Turkmenistan, Kazakhstan's magnificent natural landscape has become home to many people from neighbouring nations; a friendly and hospitable, but reserved society.
+Although little visited by outsiders, its rich cultural history speaks to its diverse demographics.
+Bordered by Russia, China, Kyrgyzstan, Uzbekistan, and Turkmenistan, Kazakhstan's magnificent natural landscape has become home to many people from neighbouring nations, resulting in a friendly and hospitable, albeit reserved, society.

 Rich in natural resources such as oil, natural gas and minerals, Kazakhstan has huge economic potential.
 Although there is still widespread poverty in the country, and unemployment and inflation are rife, oil exports have caused massive economic growth in recent years.

-Other sights and activities in Kazakhstan include skiing, visiting the Baikonur Cosmodrome (the prominent spaceport launch site), bird watching in Korgalzhyn, and visiting one of the country's striking nature reserves where visitors can see animals like bears, ibex and raptors.
+Other activities in Kazakhstan include skiing, visiting the Baikonur Cosmodrome (the prominent spaceport launch site), bird watching in Korgalzhyn, and visiting one of the country's many striking nature reserves where visitors can see bears, ibex, and raptors.

 Intrepid Travel is one of the world's leading suppliers of small